Quasilimiting behavior for one-dimensional diffusions with killing: Analytic results

-We begin with a version of the spectral theorem for self-adjoint operators on a Hilbert space, specifically adapted to Sturm-Liouville operators.
-A proof of it can be found in general references on the theory of Sturm-Liouville or Schr\"odinger operators, such as \cite{GZ06,CL90,aZ05}.
+We begin with a version of the spectral theorem for self-adjoint operators on a Hilbert space, specifically adapted to Sturm--Liouville operators.
+A proof of it can be found in general references on the theory of Sturm--Liouville or Schr\"{o}dinger operators, such as \citet{GZ06}, \citet{CL90}, \citet{aZ05}.